johnwcowan/r7rs-work/Twinjo.md

 ## Text encoding

+Twinjo Text is defined at the level of characters.
-Twinjo Text is always encoded in UTF-8.
+For transmission and storage, it is always encoded in UTF-8.

 ## Basic Text syntax